-Sarcoma is aggressive cancer that develops in the connective tissue of the gallbladder.
+Sarcoma is an aggressive cancer that develops in the connective tissue of the gallbladder.

 Common signs and symptoms of gallbladder cancer may include:

-Gallbladder cancer treatment options depend on the type and stage of cancer and the overall health of the patient.
+Gallbladder cancer treatment options depend on the type and stage of the disease and the overall health of the patient.